 Madeira Story: The best thing about this museum is its rooftop restaurant and bar where you can have a drink after a day of sightseeing.
 I found the majority of guides recommending this museum as one of the best things to do in Funchal, but it wasn’t all that for me.
-Museum explains the story of Madeira in pictures, text with numerous props like interactive exhibits and statues.
-I visited after I have seen other museums and I felt slightly underwhelmed.
-Possibly, it’s a nice place to visit with kids, but it, in my opinion, overrated and overpriced for what it is.
+The museum explains the story of Madeira in pictures, and text with numerous props like interactive exhibits and statues.
+I visited after I had seen other museums and I felt slightly underwhelmed.
+Possibly, it’s a nice place to visit with kids, but it, in my opinion, is overrated and overpriced for what it is.

 2. Taste Madeira Wine in Funchal